 When I do my weight managing routine the result is a slow but steady lowering of my body weight.
 The rate of weight loss is just above one kilogram a month, which is a healthy rate to reduce your weight.

-Exercise – Keep muscle and loose fat
+Exercise – Keep muscle and lose fat

-In any fat-loss diet you have to get your body moving.
+In any fat-loss diet, you have to get your body moving.

 By exercising you maintain your muscle mass and by performing weight- or resistance training you build bigger muscle.
 When your muscle mass is greater your body burns more calories even when you are not training.
 It is just like a car with a big engine.
 It will have a higher fuel consumption when idle than a car with a small engine.